Direct access family law barristers.

 Divorce and dissolution

-Sole and joint applications, jurisdiction disputes, recognition of overseas divorces and conditional and final orders.
+Sole and joint applications, jurisdiction disputes, recognition of overseas divorces, and conditional and final orders.

 Financial remedy and FDR